GuillaumeLegendre/docker-1.9/README.md

 * [x] automate config of necessary processus (nginx)

 * [ ] multi-server dev in the same time with easy find url to hit

+* [ ] Don't reinstall every gem when the gemfile.lock change

 * [ ] remote deployment